You are here: HomeTopstories OverviewSecurity › Providing End-To-End Security on Public Transportation Systems

 Terminal Education

 A mixture of both passive decorative and active technological security aspects will complement each other in preventing trouble.
 Many years of working on mass transit systems has shown L.A.-based urban planner and local transit advocate Christopher MacKechnie that lighting must come high on the list of passive measures and says "While most new rail stations have excellent lighting, older stations and especially bus stops are often dimly lit, uninviting places at night.
+If connecting to the electrical grid is not possible, then transit agencies can utilize many varieties of solar power lighting to light both transit shelters or just the area around the bus stop itself".

 Dark, murky corners are an ideal place to wait for an opportunity or to disappear after committing a crime.
 Brightly lit concourses or bus stops in contrast not only provide no place to hide but they also have the beneficial side-effect of improving the general public opinion of a transit system.
 Open spaces that are visible from all directions deter attackers, so removing unnecessary hoarding along the access routes will passively increase the feeling of well-being amongst travelers, particularly for women traveling late at night.